 Things to consider

 Your doctor will help you decide how to control pain after surgery.
 The type and amount of pain medicine you need varies.
-It will depend on your overall state of health and what kind of surgery you have.
+It will depend on your overall health and what kind of surgery you have.
 Some pain medicines may interact with other medicines.
 Talk to your doctor about what medicines you take regularly before starting a new pain medicine.

 Questions to ask your doctor